wasdee/geojsonchemy/README.md

 ## Note 📝
 Please note that GeoJSONchemy currently only supports PostgreSQL.
-If you try to use it with a different database, it will raise a NotImplementedError.
+If you try to use it with a different database, it will raise a `NotImplementedError`.

 ## Contributing 🤝
 Contributions are welcome!
 Please feel free to submit a pull request.

 ### TODO
-- [ ] Add support for MutableDict
+- [ ] Add support for `MutableDict`

 ## License 📄